WCU welcomes scholars from many disciplines from across the globe. CIP provides support to help these scholars thrive in our academic community.

 WCU employees are also required to complete the TCP (Technology Control Plan) Form prior to international travel.

 During the past year, PASSHE and WCU developed procedures that will ensure that each of the System schools is in compliance with Federal government regulations regarding Embargoes and Export Control.
-The PASSHE-wide document will be available very soon.
-For now, our University Office of Sponsored Research (OSR), in collaboration with the Division of Information Services (IS), has developed a Technology Control Plan (“TCP”) that will ensure your international travel compliance with Export Control Laws.
+WCU's Office of Sponsored Research (OSR), in collaboration with the Division of Information Services (IS), has developed a Technology Control Plan (“TCP”) that will ensure your international travel compliance with Export Control Laws.
 The rules require all travelers to ensure that sensitive digital research data is appropriately protected.
 To ensure that all prospective travelers are appropriately and adequately served, the IS Division will need at least a two week notice to review the software and data contained on the laptop (or any other technical device) being taken out of the country.

 Travelers should contact the University Designated Officer (UDO) for IS - Mr. JT Singh.
 He may be reached at: E-Mail: Jsingh@wcupa.edu or Voice: 610) 436-1045